Flora - Autumn

 How and where it grows: Widespread from cool to arid areas usually in light forest from coast to lower altitudes.
 Also WA, SA, Vic, NSW, Q, NZ.

-Where to See: Throughout Tasmania, especially dry hillsides, Freycinet and Tasman National Parks, Launceston and Hobart city bushland parks and gardens, Howrah Hills, Midway point, Sorell, Kellevie, Triabunna; Wellington Park lower areas, Knocklofty and Peter Murrell Reserves.
+Where to See: Throughout eastern Tasmania, especially dry hillsides; Maria, Flinders, King and other Bass Strait Islands; Freycinet and Tasman National Parks; Wellington Park lower areas, Knocklofty and Peter Murrell Reserves; Launceston and Hobart City bushland parks and gardens; Howrah Hills, Meehan Range, Midway Point, Sorell, Kellevie, Triabunna.
 It is a common shrub for home gardens, especially plants with bright coloured capsules.

 Other notes: A hardy plant with sticky spatulate leaves.
 It requires good drainage but withstands dry periods and prefers full sun.
 It is readily pruned for hedging or to contain size.
 Propagation from fresh seeds is easy but not colour reliable for the resulting plant’s fruit.
 Propagation by cuttings from selected colour parents is possible.